 This module provides an overview of the history of planning and urban theory, and an understanding of the current planning system and planning policies in the UK.

-• Provide students with an overview of the history and current role of planning and urban theory.
+• provide students with an overview of the historic and contemporary role of planning and urban theory;

-• Understand and critically assess a range of elements within historic and current UK planning system and policies.
+• understand and critically assess a range of elements within historic and contemporary UK planning system and policies;

-In establishing an historic context and current understanding of planning and urban theory the module is structured around the investigation of three aspects.
+In establishing an historic context and current understanding of planning and urban theory, the module is structured around the investigation of four aspects:

-- Recent History of Planning and Urban Change including 19th and 20th Century social reform, high rise building, the suburban boom.
+• recent history of planning and urban change including but not limited to, 19th and 20th Century social reform, high rise building, the suburban boom.
+LO1,LO2,LO3

-1. Have an understanding of the purpose and effect of planning
+1. understand and articulate the purpose and effect of planning;

-2. Be able to describe the UK planning system and planning policies
+2. describe the UK planning system and planning policies;

-3. Be able to critically evaluate specific components of planning system and policies.
+3. critically evaluate specific components of planning system and policies.

 There are three assessment components: